Maharlika Pilipinas Volleyball Association

-The Maharlika Pilipinas Volleyball Association (MPVA) is a women's regional volleyball league in the Philippines consisting of eight teams.
+The Maharlika Pilipinas Volleyball Association (MPVA) is a semi-professional regional volleyball league in the Philippines consisting of eight teams.

 The MPVA was founded in 2023 by eight-division boxing world champion Manny Pacquiao, who also founded the similarly-named Maharlika Pilipinas Basketball League (MPBL) in 2017.
 Similar to its basketball counterpart, it is meant to be a grassroots league with a focus on showcasing local, homegrown talents.
 It is the third league under the Maharlika Pilipinas name, following the MPBL and the Junior MPBL.

+In 2026, it was announced that the league is set to hold its first-ever men's tournament, thru the help of Strong Group Athletics of Frank Lao, and the organizing Volleyball Masters of the Philippines (VMP) led by Dr. Ian Laurel.

-The Bacoor City Strikers are the current defending champions, after defeating the Negros Blue Hawks in the finals of the 2023 MPVA season.
+The Dasmariñas City Monarchs are the current defending champions, after defeating the Biñan Tatak Gel Arellano Lady Chiefs in the finals of the 2025 MPVA season.

 History

 Background

 On August 29, 2017, Manny Pacquiao founded the Maharlika Pilipinas Basketball League, a semi-professional basketball league that uses a home-and-away system with a focus on showcasing local talents.
 By 2023, the league was promoted to a professional league and has run for five seasons.
 On June 15, 2023, Pacquiao shared his intent to create a home-and-away volleyball league similar to the MPBL that will cater to women athletes.